 This was the site of a bark hut, the first home of the O’Reilly brothers when they arrived on the mountain.
 Go through the entrance above the picnic area if you wish to return by the Red Road or to extend your walk – refer to the Moonlight Crag or Balancing Rock walks.

-* NOTE: Queensland Parks and Wildlife Service are closing the Moran’s Falls track and both lookout areas from the end of January to the end of April 2024.
-QPWS are replacing fencing at the lookouts.
+* NOTE: Queensland Parks and Wildlife Service have now reopened the Moran’s Falls track and both lookout areas.

 Python Rock